"What does it profit a man to gain the whole world and forfeit his soul?"

 The Price of Everything

-He's excellent at what he does.
-It means nothing.
+He's excellent at what he does, but it means nothing.
 His competence serves nothing larger than his bank account.
-He's a precision instrument with no purpose.
+He's a precision instrument with no inherent purpose.

 Watch him work.
 The skill is undeniable.
 The discipline is impressive.
-And underneath it all—nothing.
+Yet underneath it all, nothing.
 No cause.
 No loyalty.
 No reason beyond the transaction.

 He tells himself this is freedom.
 It's not.
 It's emptiness with good compensation.
 He's free from meaning, free from purpose, free from everything that would make his mastery matter.